- Type 1 vs. Type 2

 Type 1 diabetes is caused by the autoimmune destruction of the pancreatic beta cells that produce insulin.
 It is not known why the autoimmune destruction happens.
 However, there are some known triggers, for example:

-- Genetics, including family history and the prenatal environment of the mother, can put you at risk for developing type 1 diabetes.
+- Genetics, including family history and the prenatal environment of the mother, can put people at risk for developing type 1 diabetes.

 - Exposures to chemicals, especially ones called endocrine disruptors, found in plastics